 US term to describe a newspaper plate that contains 2 pages.
 These plates are sometimes used when there is an image that crosses over from one page to another.
 Such a plate is called a ‘panorama plate’ in the rest of the world.

-A printing defect of lithographic caused by a mechanical problem on a press that results on a second set of dots printing.
-The defect appears as colour changes and a darker than expected reproduction.
+A printing defect of lithographic caused by a mechanical problem on a press that results in a second set of dots printing.
+The defect appears as color changes and a darker than expected reproduction.

 The communication link sending data down from a satellite to an earth station.